preethamrn/pokemondens/README.md

 # TODO
 - Support list of Pokemon in a table
-- Fix all den positions
+- Setup all den positions
+- Fix styling for the hover layout
 - Add list of all pokemon to each den (from Serebii)
 - Show Pokemon icons (download sprites from Serebii)
 - Add deep links into Serebii